xcp-ng/xcp-ng-org/docs/guides/create-use-custom-xcpng-ubuntu-templates.md

 $ xo-cli --register http://URL_XEN_ORCHESTRA user@email.fr
 ```

-In the following example, we will detail the creation of a virtual machine based on the template named *custom-ubuntu22.04*, the storage disk called *VS5 - LVM storage (RAID 0)*, and the network named *eth0 - Public VLAN*.
+In the following example, we will detail the creation of a virtual machine based on the template named *custom-ubuntu22.04*, the storage disk called *VS5 - <abbr title="Logical Volume Manager">LVM</abbr> storage (RAID 0)*, and the network named *eth0 - Public VLAN*.
 We will need to use a function called `xo.getAllObjects` to retrieve the identifiers for the template, storage disk, and network.

 ```
 $ TEMPLATE_ID=$(xo-cli xo.getAllObjects --json filter=json:'{"type":"VM-template", "name_label":"custom-ubuntu22.04"}' | jq -r '.[].id')